-What Applications Are Running on Network Devices?
+Which Applications Are Running on Network Devices?

-Even though many businesses have their own systems infrastructure hosted on-site, a lot of companies are migrating their systems to the cloud.
-Systems such as aCustomer Relationship Manager (CRM), Human Resources Management (HRM) and Enterprise Resource Planning (ERP) are reliably being used in the cloud by newer businesses.
-Such trends are increasing the importance of a reliable broadband connection.
+Even though many businesses still have systems infrastructure hosted on-site, many companies migrate their systems to the cloud.
+Customer Relationship Manager (CRM), Human Resources Management (HRM), and Enterprise Resource Planning (ERP) are reliably being used in the cloud not just by newer businesses but also in established companies seeking infrastructure-based competitive advantage.
+All of these trends increase the importance of reliable broadband connectivity.

 The Need for a Disaster Recovery Plan

 Having a backup Internet line is more imperative today than it has ever been.
-At the very minimum, access to a payment gateway or website is needed for business continuity.
-To read more about disaster recovery planning, we cover how to do so here: Disaster Recovery Plan.
-Considering the fires that have taken place recently in California, being able to survive a major disaster could be the difference of life or death for your company.
+Access to a payment gateway or website can provide bare-minimum business continuity, but even this is inadequate for most businesses.
+Read more about disaster recovery planning in our blog, “Disaster Recovery Plan.”
+Considering the fires, hurricanes, pandemics, and other disruptions in recent years, business continuity planning could be a life-or-death difference for your company.

 Redundancy key to successful business continuity during an outage, and planning for a backup connectivity and source carrier with a robust Service Level Agreement (SLA) like GeoLinks can be central to your success.